 If you go to the website for this religious group and read about their current situation – no worship building, limited budget, and a long list of needs – you can conclude that this project is a manifestation, or product, of their optimism, faith, and budget.
 The day I went, it was cold, raining (and therefore cloudy…again) and the building was locked up but there were workers on site trying to spray down grass seed.
 I would have liked to really been able to understand more about the building and how the colored windows impacted the spaces inside.
-The design and final form is shown in the pictures below all started with the existing 3 bay metal garage building.
+The design and final form are shown in the pictures below all started with the existing 3 bay metal garage building.
 The scale of the building and the context of the materials can be rationally explained as things connected to this place and this time – I would have liked to have been able to see the interiors, it would have helped me to understand this project a lot more.
 I also would have enjoyed hearing how this project was described to the parishioners during the design phase because this certainly isn’t like any church I’ve seen.

 Here are the photos I took during my trip: